tbroyer/blog.ltgt.net/_posts/2023-03-28-naming-things-is-hard-spa-edition.md

 Conversely, a _multi-page_ application means that each navigation involves loading a new page.

-<aside role="doc-pullquote presentation" aria-hidden=true>SPA means you load a page once then navigate by manipulating the DOM and history.
-MPA means that each navigation involves loading a new page.</aside>
+{% pullquote "presentation" %}SPA means you load a page once then navigate by manipulating the DOM and history.
+MPA means that each navigation involves loading a new page.{% endpullquote %}

 This by itself is a controversial topic: despite SPAs having lots of problems (user experience –aborting navigation, focus management, timing of when to update the URL bar–, [accessibility](https://nolanlawson.com/2019/11/05/what-ive-learned-about-accessibility-in-spas/ "Nolan Lawson: What I’ve learned about accessibility in SPAs"), performance even by not being able to leverage streaming) due to taking responsibility and having to reimplement [many things](https://dev.to/tigt/routing-im-not-smart-enough-for-a-spa-5hki "Taylor Hunt: Routing: I’m not smart enough for a SPA") from the browser (loading feedback, error handling, focus management, scrolling), some people strongly believe this is [“one of the first interesting optimizations”](https://twitter.com/dan_abramov/status/1621949445540659201) and they [“can’t really seriously consider websites that reload page on every click good UX”](https://twitter.com/dan_abramov/status/1617963492908335104)
 (I've only quoted Dan Abramov from the React team here, but I don't want to single him out: he's far from being alone with this view; others are [in denial](https://andy-bell.co.uk/the-extremely-loud-minority/ "Andy Bell: The (extremely) loud minority") thinking that [“this is the strategy used by most of the industry today”](https://www.epicweb.dev/the-webs-next-transition#:~:text=This%20is%20the%20strategy%20used%20by%20most%20of%20the%20industry%20today.
 "Kent C. Dodds: The Web’s Next Transition; this quote in the section about SPAs")).